ivotron/popper2-paper/paper/paper.md

 Popper aids in making experiments reproducible not only from ML/AI but also from other areas of computer science like Networking, Storage systems, Computational genomics, etc.
 Reproducibility issues in Systems experiments like experiments with the GassyFS [@watkins2016gassyfs] file system were explored and tackled by Popper [@jimenez:ucsctr16].
 This experiment used the `1.x` version of Popper, which assumed a workflow from a hardcoded folder layout consisting of bash scripts representing each step of the workflow.
-Few network simulation experiments that run on the Cooja network simulation platform [@mehmood2017cooja] were made reproducible with the use of Popper [@david:precs19].
 Additionally, tutorials on how Popper helps in producing reproducible research from different domains of computational science were held in various workshops and talks [@10.1145/3293883.3302575].

 # Conclusion and Future Work {#sec:conclusionandfuturework}